 Driven by the principle that the cure for breast cancer will come from the study of the patients themselves as traditional preclinical approaches do not capture the full heterogeneity of the disease, Dr. Ellis pioneered studies that established the value of patient derived xenografts (PDX) for breast cancer research.
 Using PDX and whole genome sequencing, he and his team showed how the breast cancer genome is remodeled during metastasis.
 During this work they identified the first chromosomal translocation involving ESR1 that is associated with endocrine therapy resistance and metastasis.
 Preclinical studies using PDX models are providing evidence that may inform the design of clinical trials using rational combinations of targeted therapies for breast cancer.
 The team is now conducting mass spectrometry-based analyses to deepen our understanding of the connections between genome and proteome in breast cancer.

 Dr. Ellis earned his medical degree from the University of Cambridge in England in 1984 and continued his clinical training at the Royal College of Physicians.
-He received a PhD in molecular biology from the University of London in 1992 before completing a medical oncology fellowship at Georgetown University Hospital in Washington, D.C.
-He remained at the Georgetown faculty until 2000 when he moved to Duke University Medical Center, serving as an Associate Professor of Medicine, Division of Hematology/Oncology until 2003.
+He received a PhD in molecular biology from the University of London in 1992, before completing a medical oncology fellowship at Georgetown University Hospital in Washington, D.C.
+He remained at the Georgetown faculty until 2000, when he moved to Duke University Medical Center, serving as an Associate Professor of Medicine, Division of Hematology/Oncology until 2003.
 He then took a position at Washington University School of Medicine in St. Louis, MO, and was the Anheuser Busch Endowed Chair of Medical Oncology, Professor of Medicine and Section Head of Medical Oncology until 2014.
 Dr. Ellis is currently Professor of Medicine and Molecular and Cellular Biology, Director of the Lester and Sue Smith Breast Center, and Associate Director for Precision Medicine at the Dan L. Duncan Cancer Center, Baylor College of Medicine in Houston, TX.

 Dr. Ellis has designed and led institutional and cooperative group clinical trials, conducted laboratory studies focused on molecular pharmacology and endocrine therapy resistance, designed FDA-approved molecular diagnostics for breast cancer and headed multidisciplinary teams of clinicians, bench scientists, statisticians and technologists to focus on difficult problems in breast oncology and the identification of the basic processes driving the disease.
 His patient focused, biology-driven translational approach to breast cancer research has resulted in significant advances that are paving the way for more personalized treatments for breast cancer and will tangibly touch the lives of breast cancer patients around the world for years to come.